Omicron Xi Omega is committed to promoting positive and interesting program activities that will bring about meaningful change in our community.

 The event workshops included presentations on incorporating meditation techniques into one’s daily routine, on nutrition and healthy food choices by a local dietitian, heart health techniques, and the day ended with a lively, high-energy Zumba demonstration.

 Omicron Xi Omega partnered with the NAACP WIN of the Oranges and Maplewood (Women in NAACP) to present local authors at its annual Women’s History Month Celebration Book Signing and Discussion.
 A celebration of Women’s History Month, the chapter presented local African American female authors via a book signing event, and engaged its audience in a thought-provoking discussion among the panel of authors.

 Omicron Xi Omega partners regularly with the Human Needs Pantry, a local food bank, helping to provide food, clothing, and other services to people in need who live in Montclair and neighboring communities in Essex County.
 The Pantry’s client base includes families and singles that are elderly, disabled, homebound, unemployed, or underemployed (working poor).

 Omicron Xi Omega provides donations of hats, scarves, coats, and gloves for families in need via various local charities and coat drives throughout the year.

-Omicron Xi Omega Chapter organized a park clean up and day of planting through its AKA 1908 Playground Project℠ initiative at Montclair’s Glenfield Park (near the Wally Choice Community Center.)
+Omicron Xi Omega Chapter organized its annual park clean up and day of planting through its AKA 1908 Playground Project℠ initiative at Montclair’s Glenfield Park (near the Wally Choice Community Center.)
 Friends of the community joined forces to clean up and plant flowers during this Glenfield Park beautification effort.
 AKA chapters around the country participated in this national effort to restore and renew 1,908 existing community and school playgrounds throughout the U.S. with this Restore, Refresh and Renew Project℠”